DaveOdden/exhibit-a/README.md

 ## Refinement

-- Store Google Auth data in NgRx Store AND a cookie to persist auth
+- Store Google Auth data in NgRx Store AND a local storage (in a Subject) to persist auth
 - Route transitions need to be worked on.
 - So far, no unit tests have been written.
 - Route "resolves" for pre view load logic